By David Marks

-- To allow sunlight to reach as much of the foliage as possible to promote strong growth.
+To allow sunlight to reach as much of the foliage as possible to encourage strong growth.

 The purpose of supporting the bush is very similar to the above:

-- To keep the majority of stems off the ground which will reduce the chances of diseases taking
+To keep the majority of stems off the ground which will reduce the chances of diseases taking hold.

 Pruning blackberry bushes is easy in theory.
 When the bushes have stopped producing fruit, generally some time between August and October depending on the variety, cut all stems which have produced fruit that season down to the ground.
 Do not prune those stems which have not produced fruit, they will produce fruit in the next season.